Brakes: How They Work & Why Maintenance is Essential

 Replacing the pads, inspecting the rotors, and keeping the master cylinder filled with the correct level of fluid for the brakes to operate properly is the easiest way to keep up with brake maintenance.
 The brake fluid should be filled and free of debris to prevent any slip and malfunction of the braking system.
 The owner’s manual will specify what your exact maintenance schedule should be.
 However, a good rule of thumb is to inspect your brake system for wear with every other oil change (approximately 10,000 miles).

-At Dave’s American Discount Muffler in Kenosha, we can help you keep up with your brake maintenance schedule to ensure the safety of you, your passengers, and vehicle.
+At Dave’s American Discount Muffler in Kenosha, we can help you keep up with your brake maintenance schedule to ensure the safety of you, your passengers, and your vehicle.